 The nutrient profiles set forth by AAFCO list minimum and maximum levels of intake for protein, fat, vitamin and mineral content of foods.
 The level of nutrients is expressed on a ‘dry matter’ basis.
 The levels of nutrients listed in the guaranteed analysis on the pet food label are expressed on an 'as fed' basis.
 To convert 'as fed' to 'dry matter' the consumer must do some calculations.
 If a dry food has 10% moisture it will have 90% dry matter.
 If protein matter is listed as 20% on the pet food label, you must divide the 20% protein by the 90% dry matter to calculate the amount of protein on a dry matter basis.

 The nutrient profiles were originally based on minimum nutrient requirements established by the National Research Council Committee on Animal Nutrition (NRC) in 1991.
 In 1995, AAFCO changed these standards to incorporate ‘new scientific information’ completed by the pet food manufacturers.
 One such change was to lower the minimum protein content from 22% to 18% which is noteworthy as protein is the most expensive ingredient on the dog food label.

 The source of food nutrients is not regulated by AAFCO.
-Protein can be derived from meat or from shoes, from human-grade chickens, or road kill.
+Protein can be derived any source.
 As long as it is protein, it meets AAFCO nutritional standards.
 Bioavailability and digestibility of nutrients is not a consideration for AAFCO.

 AAFCO Establishes Feed Grade Definitions